learn-co-students/create-digital-ocean-webserver-readme-sgharms-test-webdev-fund/README.md

 point) send all (`*`) the contents of `complex_site` over to my server and put them in `public_html`.

-If you sync those contents, you should see the following on your server:
+If you sync `complex_site` to your server and refresh your browser page you should now see:

 ![Final product](./img/rsync_final.png)

+While we're going to start with simple and single HTML files, this command will rapidly become your favorite as it keep track of changes and updates the fewest files possible, as quickly as possible.

 ## A Word About Security